 With the right preparation and education from a trusted home study professional, any family can complete the home study with minimal stress and move on to the exciting next steps of the adoption process.
 If you are a family considering adoption, you probably have a lot of questions about this: What is the home study like, and who can help me through it?
 How can I find the best home study agencies near me?

 We’ll answer all of those questions and more in this guide to choosing an adoption home study professional.
 We want you to be prepared and equipped for a successful adoption.
-If you have more specific questions at any time while you’re reading, you can always call 1-800-ADOPTION to speak with an adoption specialist.
+To learn more about the home study services American Adoptions provides or to begin your home study process today, select the state you live in below.

 What is the adoption home study?